Your guide to indoor color lighting

 Most LED lighting products are available in a variety of color temperatures and white hues.
 Correlated color temperature, abbreviated as 'CCT' in the lighting industry, refers to how warm (yellow) or cool (blue) the color of light emitted by an LED bulb or fixture appears.
 It is measured in Kelvin (K) units on a scale of 1,000 to 10,000 and is best explained in terms of how sunlight works.

 The color of the sun changes throughout the day, as measured in degrees Kelvin.
 At midday, temperatures may reach 6000K, or a very bright bluish-white light, while at sunset, temperatures may fall below 3000K, producing a very warm amber light.
-Kelvin temperatures for residential lighting applications are typically between 2500K and 5000K.
+Kelvin temperatures for residential or office lighting applications are typically between 2500K and 5000K.

 2200-2700K: produces a warm light, similar to an incandescent bulb, and is best for low-light areas where ambient lighting is required.

-3000-3500K: similar to halogen lamps, produces a soft white light that is crisper than 2700K.
+3000-3500K: similar to halogen lamps, produces a soft white lighting that is crisper than 2700K.

 4000-4500K: produces a bright white light that is ideal for use in kitchens, offices, workspaces, and vanities where detail-oriented tasks are carried out.